 - Brewmaster is a decent tank, so leveling in dungeons will be fast and easy enough.
 As a tank your wait times for the dungeons will be close to zero.
 PvP will be generally painful due to lack of damage.
 Questing can be fun if you can round up groups of enemies to mash.
 One on one is a bit slow.

-- Anyone, except Goblins and Worgen, can be a Monk.
+- Anyone, except Goblins, Worgen, and Lightforged Draenei can be a Monk.

 - Trolls and Orcs have a nice damage cooldown.